KDE/documentation-docs-kdenlive-org/user_interface/menu/settings_menu/configure_kdenlive.rst

 This setting tells **Kdenlive** where to find the MLT executables and profile files.
 Only advanced users would really need to change these settings. **Kdenlive** is basically a front end to the MLT program and this setting tells **Kdenlive** where to find the engine that runs the whole application.

 Path to the MediaInfo file.
-If filled in Kdenlive show more details in clip properties.
+If filled in Kdenlive shows more details in clip properties.

 **Proxy Clips - Concurrent Threads**  This will set the number of threads the program will attempt to use when calling ffmpeg to encode :ref:`clips`.
 This will be what kdenlive passes to the ffmpeg  *-threads* parameter.
 Increasing this parameter may not have an effect if you have changed the proxy encoding settings using :ref:`project_settings` to a codec that ffmpeg does not do multi-thread on.
 (Multi-threading is supported for MPEG-2, MPEG-4, H.264, and VP8)